Clinical Psychologist specialising in Neurodiversity

 Specialist in the teenage brain

-As a clinical psychologist, I have an academic focus and keen passion & interest in teenagers – their mental health, wellbeing and the neuroscience that underpins what’s happening with each individual.
+As a clinical psychologist, I have an academic background (so I know the science) and a keen passion & interest in mental health, wellbeing and neurodiversity.
+I love working with adults around young people (parents and teachers) to translate the neuroscience into meaningful and actionable strategies that really work.

 Additional specialisms include: